camdenkr/CI-for-UKL/README.md

                               Figure 1: Basic Overview of Architecture/Workflow

 <br></br>
 Figure 1 details the overall architecture and workflow of the UKL CI system.
-A push or pull request from a user on the unikernelLinux/linux repository (on branch 5.14) will trigger a GitHub action which will launch a Linux-based runner for each test in the CI system.
+A push or pull request from a user on the unikernelLinux/linux repository (on branch 5.14) will trigger a GitHub workflow which will launch a Linux-based runner for each test in the CI system (note: our final implementation also triggers workflows nightly via a cron-based scheduler).
 Each runner will subsequently clone all required repositories for building the UKL, install dependencies, and execute a Makefile to build the UKL (and a pre-defined test application) as a bootable kernel image.
 This kernel image will then be used to boot a QEMU emulator.
 Test scripts will be executed to check the output of the emulator to ensure that the test program(s) complete successfully.
 <br></br>
 Design Implications and Discussions
 * Running (most) actions on GitHub Hosted Runners:
-   * Currently, we plan to execute the majority of our unit tests on runners (machines) provided by GitHub.
+   * The majority of our unit tests on runners (machines) provided by GitHub.
 The principal reason for this design decision is that this will allow us to build a self-contained CI system (ie, not relying on external machines outside of GitHub).
 GitHub offers unlimited build minutes for public repos (although a job cannot run for more than 6 hours), which should be more than sufficient for our tests (currently, the kernel takes approximately 40 minutes to compile).
-However the machine memory is capped at 7GB RAM and 14GB SSD, so if additional memory is needed as we would develop new tests, we would need to migrate these test to run on self-hosted runners.
-Making this change would require us to set-up a 3rd-party VM to handle the Build/Test scripts whenever the GitHub action is triggered and subsequently clean up all created files after the action completes (note: we have implemented this functionality as a Proof of Concept for a "latency test" action which runs on an MOC server).
+However the machine memory is capped at 7GB RAM and 14GB SSD, so if additional memory is needed for future tests, we would need to migrate these test to run on self-hosted runners.
+Making this change would require us to set-up a 3rd-party VM to handle the Build/Test scripts whenever the GitHub action is triggered and subsequently clean up all created files after the action completes (note: we have implemented this functionality as a Proof of Concept for a "latency test" action which we have tested on both an MOC server and a physical machine in Cloud Lab).
    * By using GitHub hosted runners, we cannot run QEMU with KVM.
 This makes QEMU much more slowly.
 While our mentors have defined this "slow performance" as acceptable for now, we will need to ensure that it does not become an issue later on when we add more tests/compile the UKL with different applications.
    * As would be expected, GitHub-hosted runners do not allow us to test the UKL on bare metal.
 This is a stretch goal for the project, but should we get to that task, we will need to switch to using the MOC or another source where bare-metal testing is possible.

-Note: We are implementing an action (to test latencies) on a self-hosted runner (in the MOC).
-We plan to review this action with our mentors to see if they would like us to explore running more actions on self-hosted machines.

 Repositories: